FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 They indicate the occurrence of an unexpected event.

-When an exception occurs within a method, it creates an object that contains information about the exception, such as the name and description of the exception and the state of the program when the exception occurred.

 Major reasons why an exception occurs:
 - Invalid user input
 - Code errors